Chu (Taoism): Shenxian zhuan

 Transcendental whistling was an ancient Daoist yogic technique.

 Sixth, the brief hagiography of the female transcendent Taixuan nü (太玄女, Woman of the Grand Mystery) says.

 The Woman of the Grand Mystery was surnamed Zhuan 顓 and named He 和.
 While still young, she was bereaved of her husband, so she practiced the Way.
-Disciplining herself in the arts of the Jade Master, (Yuzi) she could sit down and cause the traveling canteen to arrive [坐致行廚], and there was no sort of transformation she could not accomplish. (tr.
-Campany 2002: 367).
+Disciplining herself in the arts of the Jade Master, (Yuzi) she could sit down and cause the traveling canteen to arrive [坐致行廚], and there was no sort of transformation she could not accomplish.